petfriendamy/ff7-scarlet/README.md

-# ff7-scarlet
+# Scarlet
-Battle script editor for FF7.
+A kernel and scene.bin editor for Final Fantasy VII.